James Robinson Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Matchup vs. Indianapolis

-- Robinson's 31 rushing yards per game in his two career matchups against the Colts are 13.5 fewer yards than his over/under in Sunday's game.
+- Against the Colts, Robinson's 31 rushing yards per game over his two career matchups are 13.5 fewer than his over/under in Sunday's game.

-- Robinson, in two matchups versus the Colts, has not run for a TD.
+- In two games versus the Colts Robinson has not rushed for a touchdown.

-- The Colts have the NFL's 13th-ranked defense against the run, surrendering 106.4 yards per game.
+- In terms of defending against the run, the Colts are 13th in the NFL, allowing 106.4 yards per game.

-- This year the Colts are ranked first in the league in rushing touchdowns allowed (two).
+- This year the Colts have allowed two rushing TDs.
+They are ranked first in the league in that category.

 Recent Performances